shorebirdtech/docs/docs/teams.md

 ## Permissions

 Permissions are internally stored per-app.
 Not all permissions are publicly editable at this time, we plan to expose more controls soon.
-If you have any changes you need done to your app in the meanwhile, please do not hesitate to reach out to contact@shorebird.dev.
+If you would like to make changes to your app in the meantime, please do not hesitate to reach out to contact@shorebird.dev.

 ### Collaborator (aka "Developer")